The DRV5032 device is an ultra-low-power digital-switch Hall effect sensor, designed for

 When the applied magnetic flux density exceeds the BOP threshold,

-the device output drives a low voltage.
-The output stays low until the flux density decreases to
+the device outputs a low voltage.
+The output stays low until the flux density decreases to less

-less than BRP, and then the output either drives a high voltage or becomes
+than BRP, and then the output either drives a high voltage or becomes high

-high impedance, depending on the device version.
-By incorporating an internal oscillator, the
+impedance, depending on the device version.
+By incorporating an internal oscillator, the device

 current consumption.
 Omnipolar and unipolar magnetic responses are available.